Summary

 Materials

-Parentheses attachment, printed and each parenthesis cut out individually (You'll need one set of parentheses for each pair of students.)
+Parentheses Cards, printed and each parenthesis cut out individually (attached, 1 per pair of students)

 Pencils and paper